Tight exit polls in Germany point to long battle over forging post-Merkel government

 The Greens have made clear that they prefer to work with Scholz’s party.
 The Free Democrats lean toward Laschet’s.
 That makes either option hard to broker.

-Peter Neumann, recently brought on as part of Laschet’s “team of the future” to bolster a flagging campaign, said that talks could realistically stretch until Christmas.
+Peter Neumann, recently brought on as part of Laschet’s “team of the future” to bolster a flagging campaign, said that talks could realistically stretch until Christmas, a prediction that was echoed by the lead candidates in a television interview.

-“It’s a good chance that Angela Merkel gives the next new year speech,” he said, referring to the chancellor’s annual address to the nation.
+“It’s a good chance that Angela Merkel gives the next new year speech,” he said, referring to the chancellor’s annual address. to the nation.

 He said there is nothing to stop the Christian Democrats from trying to form a government, even if they come in second.
 “It’s not about who the strongest party is, but who can mobilize the majority,” he said.

 The campaign was “pretty bad for a long time,” but it had picked up in recent weeks, he said.
-Merkel joined the campaign and her party emphasized that a potential Social Democrat coalition could include the far-left Die Linke, anathema to much of German society for its ties to East Germany’s former ruling party.
+Merkel joined the campaign and her party emphasized that a potential Social Democrat coalition could include the far-left Die Linke, hated by much of German society for its ties to East Germany’s former ruling party.

+A better showing for the party might have given Scholz more coalition options, but one projection had it failing to even reach the 5 percent minimum threshold needed to get into parliament.

 One of the most damaging moments for Laschet came during Germany’s summer floods, when he was caught laughing on camera during an event to remember victims.